 Mastic Gum is a resinous exudate obtained from the stem and the main leaves of the mastic shrub (Pistacia lentiscus) found in Greece.
 Research shows that it inhibits growth of H. pylori and acts as antibiotic.
 This became my best choice for treatment, based on supporting scientific research and for ease of use.

-I took a total of 1,000mg (1g) mastic gum daily, divided into 2 doses: one 500 g capsule in the morning before breakfast and another 500 g capsule in the evening before bed for 2 months.
+I took a total of 1,000 mg (1g) Mastic Gum daily, divided into 2 doses: one 500 mg capsule in the morning before breakfast and another 500 mg capsule in the evening before bed for 2 months.

 For prevention, I take mastic gum every six months for 30 days.
-For the prevention 30-day dosage period, I will take one 500 g capsule in the morning before breakfast.
+For the prevention 30-day dosage period, I will take one 500 mg capsule in the morning before breakfast.